maarten-pennings/Lego-Mindstorms/ms4/faq.md

 This "app" is what is normally known as an IDE (integrated development environment).
 It is an editor, compiler, uploader, debugger and help system in one.
 But lego calls  "the app".

+I have the feeling that the app updates itself, because sometimes the version number in the titlebar changes.
+However, you not always have the latest-greatest, the update is "slow".
+To force an update goto the Windows Store, search for the Lego Mindstorms app, and press update.

 ## How to make a shortcut to the Lego app on my Windows Desktop?